ddsandrade/datasetCarplateYoloV8/README.md

-Contains a tiny database of carplates with train/test/valid sections for YoloV8.
+Contains a small database of license plates with train/test/validation splits for YOLOv8